Tribal Vibe

 Home base for world travelers

-Decorating a rental apartment comes with its own set of challenges.
-When Les Ensembliers moved into a 2,500-square-foot rental apartment in Montreal for a temporary period, their landlord gave the couple carte-blanche to redecorate the interior, which resulted in a six-week project.
+When Les Ensembliers moved into a 2,500-square-foot rental apartment in Montreal for a temporary period, which comes with its own set of challenges, their landlord gave them carte-blanche to redecorate the interior, which resulted in a six-week project.

 «We’re our own worst enemies, we cannot live in not pretty.»